droosma/blog/content/post/first-opentelemetry-exporter/index.md

 2023-10-24T20:21:14.506Z        INFO    builder/main.go:102     Compiled        {"binary": "/tmp/dist/otelcol-custom"}
 ```

-And the result should be a `otelcol-custom` binary in the `/tmp/dist` directory.
-Running this binary initiates the custom collector.
-However, at this point it's just like any other OpenTelemetry Collector and it requires a configuration file in order to run.
-I named this `config.yaml` and stored it next to the `otelcol-builder.yaml` in my repository's root.
-Starting with just the `debug` exporter makes it simpler to confirm the custom collector's functionality.
-The skeleton `config.yaml` file is as follows:
+As a result, you'll find an `otelcol-custom` binary in the `/tmp/dist` directory.
+Launching this binary activates the custom collector.
+At this point, the custom collector operates like any other OpenTelemetry Collector and requires a configuration file.
+I've named this configuration `config.yaml` and placed it alongside `otelcol-builder.yaml` in the repository root.
+Starting with the debug exporter, it's easier to validate the custom collector's operation.
+A basic `config.yaml` looks like this:

 ```yaml
 receivers: